stretchr/docs/users-and-permissions/permissions.md

   }
 }
 ```
-There's a lot of powerful things goign on in those rules.
+There's a lot of powerful things going on in those rules.
 We explain the features in detail below, but here's a quick breakdown:

  * `"accounts/{{acountId}}/***"` - You define rules based on the url path that is used to access the data.
 This particular rule means that any url that starts with `accounts/any-id/` is subject to the defined rules. `{{accountId}}` defines a variable that will be passed into your rules as $accountId.
  * `"all"` - The following rules apply to all actions (create, read, update, delete)